-You can buy the fund or transfer from the fund to another mutual fund managed by CI through a qualified representative.
+You can buy the fund or transfer from the fund to another mutual fund managed by the Manager.
 "Transferring", which involves moving money from one investment to another, is also known as "switching".

-You can sell your fund investment either through your representative or by contacting us directly.
+You can sell your fund investment either through your representative or by contacting the Manager directly.
 Selling your investment is also known as "redeeming".